protomaps/PMTiles/spec/v3/spec.md

 ### 3.4 Position

 A Position is encoded into 8 bytes.
-Bytes 0 through 3 (the first 4 bytes) represent the latitude, and bytes 4 through 7 (the last 4 bytes) represent the longitude.
+Bytes 0 through 3 (the first 4 bytes) represent the longitude, and bytes 4 through 7 (the last 4 bytes) represent the latitude.

 #### Encoding